josemagalan/Siblings-Rewiring/README.md

 - `datasets/`: Contains input CSV files with student enrollment data.
 - `results/`: Stores output files, including assignment results and visualizations.
-- `analysis/`: Includes scripts and notebooks for analyzing the results.
+- `analysis/`: Includes the main results.
 - `robustness/`: Includes scripts and notebooks for creating, run the experiments and analyzing the results of the robustness appendix.
 - `robustness/datasetsRobustness`: Contains input CSV files with student enrollment data for the robustness analysis.
 - `GA_experiment.R`: Script to run experiments using Genetic Algorithms.